Key Takeaways

 1. Pay higher-interest debt

-Higher-interest debt—like credit cards or personal loans—may make the holidays feel heavier and limit your cash flow.
-Using your home equity to refinance or pay those balances may lower your overall interest costs and simplify your monthly budget.
+Higher-interest debt—like credit cards or personal loans—may increase financial stress and limit your cash flow.
+Using your home equity to refinance or pay those balances may simplify your monthly budget.

 2. Create a safer, more comfortable home

 Each project enhances daily life and could also increase your property’s value.
-A warm, comfortable home is the heart of every holiday memory—and a smart investment in your future.
+A warm, comfortable home is more than just a place to make memories—it may be an investment in your future.

 3. Support family or give meaningful gifts

-The holidays are about giving, but the most meaningful gifts aren’t always found under the tree.
 Home equity could help you create a lasting impact on your loved ones’ lives by funding opportunities or experiences.
-You might use a portion of your equity to help a grandchild with tuition, support an adult child’s home purchase, fund family travel, or contribute to charitable causes you care about.
+You might use a portion of your equity to help a grandchild with tuition, support an adult child’s home purchase, fund family travel, or contribute to charitable causes that are important to you.

 Using your home’s value to give back or support loved ones could be one of the most rewarding financial decisions you make.
-The best gifts last far beyond the holidays, they strengthen the people and causes that matter most to you.
+The best gifts last far beyond the new year; they are an investment in the people and causes that matter most to you.

 4. Build a financial safety net for the future